ryanbressler/CloudForest/README.md

 growforest trains a forest using the following parameters which can be listed with -h

-Paramater's are implemented using go's parameter parser so that boolean parameters can be set to true with a simple flag:
+Parameter's are implemented using go's parameter parser so that boolean parameters can be set to true with a simple flag:

     #the following are equivalent